 With the population on the rise, the world’s waste stream has become increasingly difficult to manage.
 But waste-to-energy schemes may represent promising waste management solutions.
 These technologies convert human, municipal, biomass and other waste into usable energy.

-Engineering for Change’s Research Fellows have worked to understand some of the waste-to-energy products and processes over the past few months.
+Engineering for Change’s 2016 Cohort of Research Fellows have worked to understand some of the waste-to-energy products and processes over the past few months.
 Below we highlight four types that are in operation now: wastewater treatment, anaerobic digestion, incineration and microbial fuel cells.
 And, as a bonus, we have included a summary of two other widely used methods at the end.

 Wastewater Treatment: Extracting Energy from Sewage